PeerRTC/AndroidPeerRTC/README.md

 ```

 ## 📚 Api Reference
-There are no documentations api reference and documentations yet.
+There are no api reference and documentations yet.
 Feel free to contribute 😉.